 4. Once you have a nicely textured dough, either tip on a floured surface and knead briefly or you can add a little flour to the bowl and knead the dough in the bowl.

-5. Place a sheet of baking paper on a baking tray, form the dough in a round loaf, flatten and place on the baking tray.
-Cut a cross on the top, sprinkle with a little flour and bake
+5. Place a sheet of baking paper on a baking tray, form the dough into a round loaf, flatten and place on the baking tray.
+Cut a cross into the top, sprinkle with a little flour and bake

 6. Once baked leave to cool on a wire rack.

 Serve with ghee or your favourite bread spread.
-I love adding some raw honey, a drizzle of olive oil and a dash of cinnamon.
+I love topping it with some raw honey, a drizzle of olive oil and a dash of cinnamon.